LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

     have privileges to create branches, push code changes to the RAJA repo, make PRs and merge them when they are approved and all checks have passed.
-  * **Regular contributors.** Individuals who are members of the LLNL GitHub organization and are considered sufficiently frequent contributors that they have been given permissions to create branches, push code changes to the RAJA repo, and make PRs.
+  * **Regular contributors.** Individuals who are members of the LLNL GitHub organization and the ``RAJA-contrib`` GitHub team are considered sufficiently frequent contributors that they have been given permissions to create branches, push code changes to the RAJA repo, and make PRs.
     However, and this is mainly due to the way GitHub structures its project access levels, these individuals cannot merge PRs.
   * **Everyone else.** Anyone with a GitHub account is welcome to contribute to the RAJA project.
 Individuals outside of the previous two groups can make PRs in the RAJA project, but must do so from a branch on a *fork* of